How to Write a French CV (Curriculum Vitae) and Lettre de Motivation

 5. Informal tone in the lettre de motivation.
 French business communication maintains formal register.
 "Salut" instead of "Madame, Monsieur" or dropping vouvoiement (formal "you") signals cultural ignorance.

 6. Listing every technology or skill.
 French CVs value conciseness.
 List core competencies relevant to the target role, not an exhaustive inventory.
+Running your CV through an ATS compatibility check can help you identify which keywords to keep and which to cut.

 For foreign professionals seeking work in France: - Convert your degree to the Bac+X equivalent.
 French recruiters screen by diploma level before reading further. - Write the CV in French with French section headings unless applying to an English-language role. - Include a lettre de motivation following the "vous, moi, nous" structure. - Mention your work authorization status in the header if you hold a valid titre de séjour.